 - V model is likely to give better results if the requirements are available beforehand.

-- It is more suitable for teams which have enough senior and experienced resources.
+- It is more suitable for teams that have enough senior and experienced resources.

 V Model Advantages: